Rebecka Blomqvist

-Rebecka Maria Blomqvist (born 24 July 1997) is a Swedish professional footballer who currently plays for Eintracht Frankfurt and the Sweden national team.
+Rebecka Maria Blomqvist (born 24 July 1997) is a Swedish professional footballer who currently plays as a forward for Frauen-Bundesliga club Eintracht Frankfurt and the Sweden national team.

-Career
+Club career

-Club
+Blomqvist started her career in 2013 at IK Rössö Uddevalla in the Swedish third division (Division 1 Norra Götaland), where she scored 34 goals in 30 games.

-Blomqvist started 2013 at IK Rössö Uddevalla in the Swedish third division (Division 1 Norra Götaland), where she scored 34 goals in 30 games.
 After spending her first professional years at her youth club Kopparbergs/Göteborg FC and attracting attention with strong performances, she moved to German serial champions VfL Wolfsburg during the 2020/2021 winter break.
 She made her debut for the Wolves on 5 February 2021 in the match against Turbine Potsdam, scoring her first Bundesliga goal.

-International
+International career

 Blomqvist went through the Swedish junior teams and was able to win the 2015 European Championship with the U19.
 She made her debut as a substitute for the senior team in the first qualifying match for Euro 2022 on 3 September 2019 against Latvia.
 In the last qualifying game on 1 December 2020 she scored her first goal for the senior national team in the 5–0 win over Slovakia (final score: 6–0).

 She was also nominated for the 2020 Olympics, postponed by a year due to the COVID-19 pandemic, initially as a reserve.
 After the squad had been increased due to the pandemic, the backups were also part of the squad.
 In terms of games, she was in the starting XI in a 2–0 win in the third group game against New Zealand, where some regulars were rested after the previous two victories.
 In the end, the Swedes won the silver medal, as in 2016, from a penalty shootout.

 In the successful 2023 World Cup qualification, she came on as a substitute in three games and scored two goals.
 At the finals of the European Championship in England, which was also postponed by a year due to the COVID-19 pandemic, she only played briefly in the group game against Switzerland.
 With a 4–0 defeat against hosts England, the Swedes were eliminated in the semi-finals.

 On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
 She appeared in six of her team's seven games, coming on as a substitute five times in the final minutes.
 In the third group game against Argentina, she played over 90 minutes and scored one of her three tournament goals.
 In the 2–1 semifinal loss against Spain, she was able to equalize in the 88th minute eleven minutes after being substituted on, but the Spaniards scored the winning goal afterwards.
 With a 2–0 victory in the game for third place over Australia, she won the bronze medal.
 Together with Fridolina Rolfö, she was her team's second best goalscorer, after Amanda Ilestedt.